Maurice River Township School District

-Millville Senior High School for grades 10-12 with 1,107 students.
+The district sends 180 students in ninth through twelfth grades for public school to attend high school in Millville, as part of a sending/receiving relationship with the Millville Public Schools, together with students from Commercial Township and Lawrence Township.
+Starting in the 2022-23 school year, students who had previously been split between Memorial High School for grades 9-10 and Millville Senior High School for grades 10-12 were consolidated into a newly expanded and renovated $145 million Millville High School building.
+As of the 2022–23 school year, the high school had an enrollment of 1,640 students and 70.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 23.4:1.

 Awards and recognition

 Maurice River Township School was recognized by Governor Jim McGreevey in 2003 as one of 25 schools selected statewide for the First Annual Governor's School of Excellence award.

 School

-Maurice River Township School had an enrollment of 403 students in grades PreK-8 in the 2018–19 school year.
+Maurice River Township School had an enrollment of 393 students in grades PreK-8 in the 2022–23 school year.

 Administration

 Core members of the district's administration are: